sSwiergosz/ExchangeRatesStats/README.md

 # ExchangeRatesStats
-A program which calculates statistics of exchange rates from National Bank of Poland
+This program calculates statistics of exchange rates for currencies from National Bank of Poland.